Imran Khan government

-The shuja Tariq government was the federal cabinet of Pakistan from 20 August 2018 to 10 April 2022.
-It was formed by shujatariq following general elections on 25 July 2018, which saw the Pakistan Tehreek-e-Insaaf (PTI) come to power.
+The Imran Khan government was the federal cabinet of Pakistan from 20 August 2018 to 10 April 2022.
+It was formed by Imran Khan, following general elections on 25 July 2018, which saw the Pakistan Tehreek-e-Insaaf (PTI) come to power.
 The cabinet had 34 federal ministers, 7 ministers of state, 10 Advisers to the Prime Minister and 35 Special Assistants to the Prime Minister (SAPM), most of whom assumed office on 20 August 2018.
-On 10 April 2022 the government was defeated in a vote of no-confidence against shuja Tariq leading to its subsequent dissolution.
+On 10 April 2022 the government was defeated in a vote of no-confidence against Imran Khan, leading to its subsequent dissolution.

 Various ministers and advisors of the cabinet had previously served in the military government of Pervez Musharraf, Out of a total of 21 ministers in 2018; 12 ministers had previously served under Musharraf, while 5 ministers served previously under PPP governments.
 The PTI ministry saw 4 different finance ministers (Asad Umar, Abdul Hafeez Shaikh, Hammad Azhar, Shaukat Tarin) from 2018 to 2022.
 By April 2021 the government had reshuffled six times.
-During its tenure, due to the COVID-19 pandemic, economic pressures, and corruption scandals involving Khan's aides and party, the Army increased its influence in civilian governance, with military officials being appointed to various posts.
-The Imran Khan government was described as a civil-military "Hybrid Regime", while Imran Khan described himself and the military establishment as being on the "same page".
-However, later tensions developed between the Prime Minister and Gen Qamar Bajwa, eventually leading to a rift.
+During its tenure, due to the COVID-19 pandemic, economic pressures, and corruption scandals involving Khan's aides and party, the army increased its influence in civilian governance, with military officials being appointed to various posts.
+Near the end of the government's tenure, Pakistan experienced surging inflation and the start of a severe years-long economic crisis in late 2021.

+The Imran Khan government was described as a civil-military "hybrid regime", while Imran Khan frequently described himself and the military establishment as being on the "same page."
+However, later tensions developed between the Prime Minister and the Chief of Army Staff (COAS), Gen Qamar Javed Bajwa, eventually leading to a rift.

 Policy initiatives of the government include the Ehsaas Programme, Kamyab Jawan Program, Plant for Pakistan, Raast, military extensions (Army, Navy, Airforce), Roshan Digital Account and the Sehat Sahulat Program.